-Although the previous example corresponds to an optimization horizon and an overlap of one day, these two values can be adjusted by the user in the Dispa-SET configuration file.
+The optimization horizon and overlap period can be adjusted by the user in the Dispa-SET configuration file.
 As a rule of thumb, the optimization horizon plus the overlap period should at least be twice the maximum duration of the time-dependent constraints (e.g. the minimum up and down times).
 In terms of computational efficiency, small power systems can be simulated with longer optimization horizons, while larger systems should reduce this horizon, the minimum being one day.